Ituri Forest Pygmies | Who Rules the Forest? National Geographic Magazine: Pygmy Boy Examines Scarring | Ituri Forest

 Pygmy Boy Examines Scarring after 5 Months of Whipping | Ituri Forest

 From my journal: We’ve come back to Salate for the end of the nKumbi.
 I hear the music of beating sticks and chanting boys in the forest.
 Tomorrow is their last day before being set free.
 This is the only education they will get their entire lives.
 This education is all about what leaves to pick for various tasks, what bark to peel, how to fish and hunt and survive in the woods.

+They’ve been whipped every morning for five months.
 This morning the sole Bantu boy ran away because the men said that tomorrow—their last day—they would beat them severely.
 The entire village looked for this boy and found him hiding late in the afternoon.
 The chief was very upset, but not upset enough to stop the whipping the following day.

+The truth is these boys are just babies—they have little stick arms and distended stomachs.
+But they have to be tough and they have to be tough early in life.
+It’s a full time job just to eat.
+All of these towns are hungry and have very little protein.
+Even in Epulu at “Le Palais” I am eating mostly leaves (Sombe) and rice because the town is so hungry.
 But, like I said, these boys are babies and they have to be hard to live in the forest most of the five months of this rite… Their little penises are cut and then covered with salt and then wrapped in leaves—and that’s the least of it.
 If an adult snaps an order, they’ve been so well trained that they just run off in their little grass skirts and cut down piles of the sticks necessary to strip bark and make clothing or weave into cord or whatever task is important to the men at the moment.
 They do it without even speaking.
 Often, not speaking is part of the deal—they have an apparatus that is sticks and a big leaf that they put in their mouth so they can’t talk.Buy This Image